NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-init/README.md

 ## Batch Scheduler

-Batch Scheduler Docker is an extension of the Batch Initializter which can be used for running Batch Initializations on more than one AIF Validation archive submission that is stored on S3.
+Batch Scheduler Docker is an extension of the Batch Initializer which can be used for running Batch Initializations on more than one AIF Validation archive submission that is stored on S3.
 The only requirement for the Batch Scheduler is that all of the AIF submission archives must live in the same S3 object path.
-You do not need to build or deploy the Batch Initlaizer to use the Batch Scheduler.
-All Batch Initlizer logic will be included in the build Batch Scheduler Docker image.
+You do not need to build or deploy the Batch Initializer to use the Batch Scheduler.
+All Batch Initializer logic will be included in the build Batch Scheduler Docker image.

 ### Building Batch Scheduler Docker image